DCoder200/Server-Authorative-Scalable-Enemy-NPC-System-Roblox-studio-/README.md

 Supports pathfinding, dispersion and basic attacking behaviour.

 Not recommended for production use as NPCs are still not fully stopped from passing through solid objects.
 And the jumping implementation is unpolished.

+The main module will be completely redone using OOP when I get around to it.